davidlohle/davidlohle.me/content/about.md

 * [BungeeAFK](https://github.com/iPwnAge/BungeeAFK) - A Bungee proxy plugin that tracks
   user activity and broadcasts to all networked servers when players go AFK.
 * [BungeeDeathMessages](https://github.com/iPwnAge/BungeeDeathMessages) - A Bungee proxy
-  plugin that broadcasts player death messages to all networked servers
+  plugin that broadcasts player death messages to all networked servers.
 * [Direwolf20 1.7.10 Hotfixes](https://github.com/iPwnAge/Direwolf20-1.7.10-Hotfixes) - A
-  collection of scripts to fix bugs within DW20 that could not be fixed via original source editing.
+  collection of scripts to fix bugs within DW20 that could not be fixed via original source editing (due to licensing, availability, etc).
 * [Plex Tracker](https://github.com/Proplex/plex-tracker) - A Flask webapp that lets Plex server owners track what's hosted, and allow users to request new content.
 * [SHIELD](https://github.com/starkandwayne/shield) - A data protection solution that